changedusernamepretzelpanda/fabella-20201127/README.md

 The main parts of the template are:

-* com.mrm.org.problemSet : contains utility class and solution for 3 problems
+* com.mrm.org.problemSet(src\main\java) : contains utility class and solution for 3 problems
+* com.mrm.org.problemSet(src\test\java) : contains jUnitTest cases for problem a, b, and c

 ## How to build